This is an undergraduate level course covering the fundamental concepts of networking as embodied in the Internet.

 Topics covered in this are: design principles, layering, protocol design/analysis of the global Internet;

 protocols for network transport and congestion control; network layer and routing; link layer/MAC; and network security.

 You will also learn to write multi-threaded programs to create a network of communicating servers using "socket programming"

 (which some would consider as "system programming").
 You will learn to make "system calls" to interact with "the system".

-There will be 6 to 7 programming assignments and some of them can be quite time-consuming and challenging to implement and debug.
+There will be 5 programming assignments and the last two can be quite time-consuming and challenging to implement and debug.